I. Old Cassettes and Broken Records

-(Small Infinities was written to be played on classical period instruments; though it is preferable that it be performed with gut strings, instruments of any period may be used to play the work.)
+(Small Infinities was written to be premiered on classical period instruments; though it was originally written with gut strings in mind, instruments of any period may be used to play the work.)

 duration: 24 Minutes

 Small Infinities was commissioned by the Diderot String Quartet.
 It was premiered on the Second Movement Series, May 14th, 2016 in New Haven, followed by performances on May 19th at Holy Trinity Lutheran Church in NYC and May 24th at the National Cathedral in Washington, D.C.

 I was listening to a lot of Schubert as I wrote “Small Infinities,” particularly his late quartets, including the d-minor quartet known as “Death and the Maiden.”
 There is an obsessiveness in these pieces that Schubert transforms into music that feels both intimate and transcendent.
 He wrote these pieces during a sickness that would ultimately take his life, and it is tempting to think of them arising from a deep contemplation of our place in the infinite.
 I am older than Schubert was when he wrote these pieces but I don’t feel like I have much to say about death or our place in the cosmos.
 But as I worked on this piece, I thought about small moments of obsession, however mundane—ordinary little moments in which I lost a sense of time through some repetitive stimulus or activity, and perhaps for a fleeting, magical instant had a sense of something infinite.